How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and

 - keep each container 1.2 metres apart and only fill them from the front

-- separate the the containers and area 1.2m in front with temporary barriers, eg cones
+- separate the the containers and area 1.2m in front with temporary barriers, for example cones

 - clean the containers at the end of the day or the end of the shift